Condensed Spin Excitation of Quantized Dirac Fermions in the Quasi-Two-Dimensional semimetal BaMnBi$_2$

 In conclusion, we investigated local spin susceptibility by $^{209}$Bi NMR measurements in the magnetic Dirac semimetal BaMnBi$_2$.
-It is uncovered that Dirac fermions in the Bi layer do not experience the staggered local fields from antiferromagnetic moments.
+It is uncovered that Dirac fermions in the Bi layer experience no staggered local fields from antiferromagnetic moments related by the mirror symmetry.
 The power-law dependence of $1/T_1$ in the extensive temperature range highlights the realization of the ideal two-dimensional Dirac fermion system.
-The spin excitation is enhanced by two orders of magnitude by Landau quantization at low temperatures and is strongly suppressed as the gap opens between the Landau levels.
+The spin excitation is enhanced by two orders of magnitude by Landau quantization at low temperatures.
+An indication of the quantum oscillation is observed in the field dependence of $1/T_1$.
 The results open experimental research for magnetism of the quantum Hall system in bulk topological materials.

-The authors thank H. Sakai, Y. Fuseya, and A. Kobayashi for useful discussions.
+The authors thank H. Sakai, A. Yamakage, Y. Fuseya, and A. Kobayashi for useful discussions.
 We acknowledge the support from the grant-in-aid in scientific research by JSPS (No.JP19H05824, No.23H04025, and No.24H00954).